freelawproject/reporters-db/README.rst

 - 1.0.20: Adds tax courts

+- 2.0.0: Adds 273 additional reporters, 443 new variations, and 301 new editions

 Current Version
 ---------------

-- 2.0.0: Adds 273 additional reporters, 443 new variations, and 301 new editions
+- 2.0.6: Merges in main reporters from Harvard's LIL.
+Migrates to Github Actions from Travis.

 Future Versions
 ---------------